This post may contain affiliate links. Please read our disclosure policy.

 Before you batch prep pizza dough, check the recommendations and guidelines for your stand mixer.

-Some mixers can only handle one batch at a time, while others can handle quadruple batches.
+Some mixers can only handle one batch at a time, while others can handle up to four batches.

 I’ve made up to a triple batch of this recipe in my Kitchen Aid Professional.
 However, it handles a double batch better, and it’s better for the longevity of the mixer to do smaller batches.